 Needless to say, staying competitive in today’s fast-paced market is more important than ever before.
 You have to look at your systems and processes and understand business transactions from your internal users’ perspective as well as that of your customers.
-You must be “easy to do business with” and at the same time, choose systems, infrastructure and processes that provide the lowest cost and highest value over the long haul.
+You must be “easy to do business with” and at the same time, choose systems, infrastructure and processes that provide the lowest cost and highest value for your equipment rental business.

-For this reason, many companies are rethinking their business systems – and the decisions they are facing have changed over the years.
-Ten years ago, the decision was whether to buy software specific to your core/vertical or to hire programmers to build you a custom solution.
-Today, the decision is whether to remain on-premise or to convert to the Cloud.
-Pricing for subscription software has come down over the past ten years as well.
+Many rental companies are rethinking their business systems – and the decisions they are facing have changed over the years.
+Ten years ago, the decision was whether to buy rental software specific to your core/vertical or to hire programmers to build you a custom solution.
+Today, the decision is whether to remain on-premise or to convert to a cloud rental software solution.
+Pricing for subscription cloud software has come down over the past ten years as well.
 Today, a subscription-based model may provide the lowest total cost of ownership for your business.

 In addition, ERP based systems allow you to tap into extended financial, cost, and customer service possibilities.
 Features you gain with an ERP solution include:

 ERP built systems deployed in the cloud are also scalable from a few users to thousands of users and across multiple time zones, languages, currencies and business units.
-These cloud based ERP solutions open up many doors to adjoining technologies as well.
+These cloud rental software solutions open many doors to adjoining technologies as well.
 Some include:

-Whether you are debating converting to the cloud, unsure if you should utilize a subscription-based pricing model, or trying to decide between an ERP based system versus best of breed, there are undoubtedly many variables to consider.
+Whether you are debating converting to the cloud, unsure if you should utilize a subscription-based pricing model or trying to decide between an ERP based system versus “best of breed”, there are undoubtedly many variables to consider.
 What will set you apart is how well you understand the current technologies available to you, your ability to determine whether they make sense for your business, as well as your willingness to adapt when necessary.
-Companies that are able to do so are better equipped to select the right type of software for their business, resulting in improved customer service, optimized internal processes, increased ROI, and the ability to adapt quickly to ever-changing technology.
+Rental companies that are able to do so are better equipped to select the right type of software for their business, resulting in improved customer service, optimized internal processes, increased ROI, and the ability to adapt quickly to ever-changing technology.

 Get in touch!
 We look forward to hearing from you.